techidaily/site-ai-voice-clone/source/_posts/updated-what-is-ai-generated-text-in-2024.md

 ![explainer-video-maker-virbo-ai-cta.jpg](https://images.wondershare.com/virbo/features/marketing/explainer-video/explainer-video-maker-virbo-ai-cta.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/h5uImbOWmTg?si=z4kP-R0QbXbBAJTa" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

  The most successful explainer films feature a strong call to action.
 With Virbo, you can make sure the action you want people to do is obvious.
 Whether you want the viewers to visit your website, subscribe, or fill out a form, you can count on 180+ Virbo templates along with royalty-free music.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/9Sj2QNA-JXI?si=V-_h73iE3VlE214k" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## **Conclusion:**